pablomarin/GPT-Azure-Search-Engine/README.md

 ![image](https://user-images.githubusercontent.com/113465005/226238596-cc76039e-67c2-46b6-b0bb-35d037ae66e1.png)

 # 3-day POC VBD powered by: Azure Cognitive Search + Azure OpenAI + Bot Framework + Langchain
-Your organization requires a chatbot and a search engine capable of comprehending diverse types of data scattered across various locations.
+Your organization requires a Multi-Channel Smart Chatbot and a search engine capable of comprehending diverse types of data scattered across various locations.
 Additionally, the conversational chatbot should be able to provide answers to inquiries, along with the source and an explanation of how and where the answer was obtained.
 In other words, you want **private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business data**.

 The goal of the MVP POC is to show/prove the value of a GPT Virtual Assistant built with Azure Services, with your own data in your own environment.
+The deliverables are:

+1. Backend Bot API built with Bot Framework and exposed to multiple channels (Web Chat, MS Teams, SMS, Email, Slack, etc)
+2. Frontend web application with a Search and a Bot UI.

 The repo is made to teach customers step-by-step on how to build a OpenAI based Smart Search Engine.
-Each Notebook builds on top of each other and ends in building two applications: Backend and Frontend, with a Bot and a Search interface.
+Each Notebook builds on top of each other and ends in building the two applications.

 **For Microsoft FTEs:** This is a customer funded VBD, below the assets for the delivery.